jh1993/UnderusedOptions/README.txt

 - Promotion (6 SP): Each non-champion knight will be promoted to a champion after 20 turns.

 Multicast:
+- Now only copies the first sorcery spell you cast per turn, to make it interact more intuitively with other spell-copying mechanics and less abusive with a few things in my other mods.
 - Adaptive Copy (6 SP): Level 5 and 4 spells are now copied 1 additional time.
 Level 3 and 2 spells are now copied 2 additional times.
 Level 1 spells are now copied 3 additional times.

 Spikeball Factory: